Mitjaaa/YTtoSpotify/README.md

 # YTtoSpotify
-This project transfers a Youtube playlist from your account to Spotify.
+This project transfers a Youtube playlist from your account to a Spotify playlist.

 ## How to use it?
 It's almost ready to use.
 You just need to do a few things:
 1. create a new project or choose an existing project [here](https://console.developers.google.com/project/_/apiui/credential).
     * then you need to copy and paste the client id and secret from your Google project to the client_secrets.json in src/main/resources/
-2. visit [this](https://developer.spotify.com/dashboard/applications) site, log in, and create an app.
+2. visit [this site](https://developer.spotify.com/dashboard/applications), log in, and create an app.
     * then go to the settings and add http://localhost:8080/api as a new redirect url.
     * After that copy the client id and secret of your spotify app and paste them in StartTransfer.java in line 25 and 26.
 3. copy the youtube playlistid (you can find it in the link of your playlist) and paste it in StartTransfer.java in line 23.